mittielawrence22/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling reveals bottlenecks.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clean, simple code first and optimize only when profiling indicates that a specific part of the code is causing performance issues.